Topics in this Unit

 This unit is discussing the principle of equilibriums to apply it to redox reaction and help determine the concentrations of acids and bases at equilibrium.
 Throughout the unit we are going to focus on real world scenario anchored in the chemical industry.

-Use their knowledge of acids and bases, equilibria and redox reactions to investigate traditional and alternative farming techniques, and explain how aquaponics is addressing issues arising when traditional farming techniques are used.
+Use their knowledge learned, concepts discussed and skills developed in the topics of acids and bases, equilibria and redox reactions to investigate traditional and alternative farming techniques, explain to thier peers how aquaponics is addressing issues arising when traditional farming techniques are used, as well as teach thier peers how to set up and maintain an aquaponics system.

 Essential ideas of Unit